The Present and Future of Direct Selling: an Interview with Rallyware’s Dan O’Marra

 It’s important to note that direct selling companies should digitalize.
 This has been a problem in the past, as direct selling has lagged behind.
 But remote workforce management software, or even performance enablement software, is a must.

 It’s no secret that people want to earn more from work than money.
 They want a sense of accomplishment and recognition.
 They want a sense that their efforts are worthy.
 That applies to our scarf knitter from prediction #3.
 It applies to a hypothetical direct selling influencer for grooming products, and to traditional employees.
 (As anyone who has watched The Office and Office Space, or worked in a 9-5 office themselves, will already know.)

-As experts from McKinsey state in this excellent podcast episode from last year, the pandemic changed the meaning of work.
+As experts from McKinsey stated in a 2021 podcast, the pandemic changed the meaning of work.
 Essential workers were asked to report to work “in a time where livelihoods took a back seat to lives.”
 Similarly, remote office workers brought together home and work to such an extent that they began to interrogate the relationship between the two.